-Legislative changes in Washington state can impact the number and type of cases through time such as de-criminalization of possessing marijuana.
-Drug related cases collectively are numbered at 65% across all offense types.
+Legislative changes in Washington State can impact the number and type of cases through time such as de-criminalization of possessing marijuana.
+Drug related cases collectively have increased across all offense types.
 Obvious are the DUI offenders however less visible in statistics are offenders supporting their drug use by theft behavior, as well as substance use as offense factors in domestic violence cases.